Liang Saizhen

-Liang Saizhen (梁賽珍), also romanised as Liang Sa-tsen, was a Chinese film actress and cabaret dancer active in the 1920s and 1930s.
+Liang Saizhen (梁賽珍), also romanised as Liang Sa-tsen, was a Chinese film actress and dancer active in the 1920s and 1930s.
 She appeared in over 20 films in Shanghai, the vast majority of them silent films.
 After the Second Sino-Japanese War began in 1937, she fled to British Malaya, and probably died in Singapore.

 Filmography

 Personal life

 Her younger sisters Liang Saizhu (梁賽珠), Liang Saishan (梁賽珊), and Liang Saihu (梁賽瑚) also acted in some films.
 Liang Saizhu appeared in The Seashore Hero (1929), Madame Mai (1934), and Four Sisters (1935), as well as some films after 1935.
-Liang Saishan only appeared in Madame Mai and Four Sisters, and Liang Saihu only appeared in Four Sisters, which starred the four of them together.
+Liang Saishan only appeared in Madame Mai and Four Sisters, and Liang Saihu only appeared in Four Sisters, which starred the four of them together.The Liang family four sisters raised money for the Anti-Japanese War and had initiated many fundraising activities.